Non-Aligned Movement: Policies and ideology

-Chairpersons of the NAM have included such diverse figures as Suharto, a militaristic anti-communist, and Nelson Mandela, a democratic socialist and famous anti-apartheid activist.
+Chairpersons of the NAM have included such diverse figures as Suharto, a militaristic anti-communist; Nelson Mandela, a democratic socialist and famous anti-apartheid activist; Mohamed Morsi, a conservative Islamist; Josip Broz Tito, a Marxist–Leninist, Yugoslav leader; and Ernesto Samper, a Colombian social liberal.
 Consisting of many governments with vastly different ideologies, the Non-Aligned Movement is unified by its declared commitment to world peace and security.
 At the seventh summit held in New Delhi in March 1983, the movement described itself as "history's biggest peace movement".
 The movement places equal emphasis on disarmament.
-NAM's commitment to peace pre-dates its formal institutionalisation in 1961.
+NAM's commitment to peace pre-dates its formal institutionalization in 1961.
 The Brioni meeting between heads of governments of India, Egypt and Yugoslavia in 1956 recognized that there exists a vital link between struggle for peace and endeavours for disarmament.

 During the 1970s and early 1980s, the NAM also sponsored campaigns for restructuring commercial relations between developed and developing nations, namely the New International Economic Order (NIEO), and its cultural offspring, the New World Information and Communication Order (NWICO).
 The latter, on its own, sparked a Non-Aligned initiative on cooperation for communications, the Non-Aligned News Agencies Pool, created in 1975 and later converted into the NAM News Network in 2005.

 The Non-Aligned Movement espouses policies and practices of cooperation, especially those that are multilateral and provide mutual benefit to all those involved.
 Almost all of the members of the Non-Aligned Movement are also members of the United Nations.
-Both organisations have a stated policy of peaceful cooperation, yet the successes the NAM has had with multilateral agreements tend to be ignored by the larger, western- and developed- nation-dominated UN.
+Both organizations have a stated policy of peaceful cooperation, yet the successes the NAM has had with multilateral agreements tend to be ignored by the larger, western- and developed- nation-dominated UN.
 African concerns about apartheid were linked with Arab-Asian concerns about Palestine and multilateral cooperation in these areas has enjoyed moderate success.
 The Non-Aligned Movement has played a major role in various ideological conflicts throughout its existence, including extreme opposition to apartheid governments and support of guerrilla movements in various locations, including Rhodesia and South Africa.

 Current activities and positions

 Reform of the UN Security Council

-The movement has been outspoken in its criticism of current UN structures and power dynamics, and advocating for the reforming of the United Nations Security Council, stating that the organisation has been used by powerful states in ways that violate the movement's principles.
+The movement has been outspoken in its criticism of current UN structures and power dynamics, and advocating for the reforming of the United Nations Security Council, stating that the organization has been used by powerful states in ways that violate the movement's principles.
 It has made a number of recommendations that it says would strengthen the representation and power of "non-aligned" states.
 The proposed UN reforms are also aimed at improving the transparency and democracy of UN decision-making.
 The UN Security Council is the element it considers the most distorted, undemocratic, and in need of reshaping.